Steve's Gastronomic Home Page

 Combo dinner with tawook and keftah skewers

 On my first visit I enjoyed a Middle Eastern style Hot Tea that was very good, and was similar to the mint tea served at Cous Cous Cafe.
 On a later visit, though, the tea came from a tea bag.
-The Middle Eastern tea is not on the menu, though, and I think Camilya made it as a favor to me.
+As of 2010 I have been able to order a brewed masala tea that was not as impressive as the original one, but very good with Middle Eastern style food.

 Go to Index